 In the midst of so much uncaring, how often do you recall when our president was a candidate, gleefully imagining he could get away with shooting someone in the middle of 5th Avenue?
 “I wouldn’t lose any voters!”
 Trump bragged.

-But it’s long past time we reckon with that fantasy, and how it undergirds what’s happening to real people.
+It’s long past time we reckon with that fantasy, and how it undergirds what’s happening to real people.
 That includes the death of children in ICE or Border Patrol custody, who get our keenest attention: Mariee Juarez.
 Felipe Gomez Alonzo.
 Carlos Gregorio Hernandez Vasquez.
 Jakelin Caal Maquin.
 But over two dozen adults have also died.
 And this is not counting the death of people like Adrián Luna.
 After 27 years in the US, Adrián was deported, leaving behind his wife and children in Idaho Falls.
 As reported last year, Adrián was desperate enough to get home to his children that he tried to cross the desert, where his decayed body was eventually found.

 People on the right know just as well as the rest of us that some parents who are deported will risk their lives to get back to their children.
 Anyone who intentionally puts a parent in that situation, who fantasizes about deterrence and getting tough on immigrants in that way, is culpable when someone like Adrián dies.